Aetherinox/obsidian-gistr/README.md

   - `main.js`
   - `manifest.json`
   - `styles.css`
+  - <small>all releases also include a `.zip` with the files above.</small>

 - Locate your Obsidian Plugins Folder `X:\.obsidian\plugins`
-- Create new folder in **Plugins** folder called `gistr`
+- Create new folder in **Plugins** folder labeled `gistr`
-- Inside the new folder, paste the files you have downloaded from Github.
+- Inside the new folder, paste the files you have downloaded from this Github repo.

 ```
 📂 .obsidian